dustinpfister/blog_posts/_posts/vuejs-data.md

 One not worth difference is that a function must be used that returns an object that will be the data object for the vue data option of the component.
 This is to the data object has its own function level variable scope.
 When making a single vue instance this is not a problem and just a plan old object can be used for data, however a component is something where there will often be more that one instance of, so we do not want all of those instances referencing the same data object.

 ## 4 - Adding in properties

+It is also possible to define component properties as a way to set the initial value of a data object property as well.

 ```js
 Vue.component('stepper', {